A low-order automatic domain splitting approach for nonlinear uncertainty mapping: Orbital uncertainty propagation

 At this point, if the number of splits along $d$ is lower than the maximum allowed, the set $\left[\bm{x}^{(k)}(t_k)\right]$ is split into three new sets, thus obtaining

 These sets replace set $k$ in the manifold $W_t$.
-Conversely, in case a split in a forbidden direction is required, the set $\left[\bm{x}^{(k)}(t_k)\right]$ is propagated to the final epoch with no more splits allowed.
-The procedure then restarts from the first set of $W_t$, and terminates until all the domains are processed.
-At the end of the process, the propagated uncertainty set at $t_f$ is obtained as a manifold $M_f$ of second-order expansions generated by the \acrshort{loads} algorithm.
+Conversely, in case a split in a forbidden direction is required, i.e. $N_d^{(k)}=N_{max,d}$, the set $\left[\bm{x}^{(k)}(t_k)\right]$ is propagated to the final epoch with no more splits allowed.
+The procedure is then repeated with the first set of $W_t$, and terminates when all the domains are processed, i.e. $W_t=\emptyset$.
+The output is the uncertainty set propagated at $t_f$ described by a manifold $M_f$ of second-order expansions generated by the \acrshort{loads} algorithm.
+Note that, even though a single split is performed each time the \acrshort{nli} threshold is violated, multiple splits can occur at the same propagation time $t_k$.
+When nonlinearities are detected in $[\bm{x}^{(k)}(t_k+\Delta t)]$, the last integration step is in fact rejected and the split is performed on $[\bm{x}^{(k)}(t_k)]$ to generate the $[\bm{x}^{(k+s)}(t_k)]$ that will populate $W_t$.
+When one of the $[\bm{x}^{(k+s)}(t_k)]$ is extracted from $W_t$, the polynomial state is propagated to $t_k+\Delta t$\footnote{\hl{$\Delta t$ is the integration step size chosen by the adaptive step size integrator.
+It is generally different for each step and processed set.}} and a new check is performed on the transformed state.
+If $\nu$ is still violated, the step is rejected and a second split is triggered again at $t_k$.